exploide/bloodhound-cli/README.md

 A CLI tool to interact with the [BloodHound CE](https://github.com/SpecterOps/BloodHound) API.

-BloodHound is *the* tool to work with Active Directory attack paths, taking advantage of modeling security-relevant relationships in a graph with nodes and edges.
+BloodHound by SpecterOps is *the* tool to work with Active Directory attack paths, taking advantage of modeling security-relevant relationships in a graph with nodes and edges.

-But once filled with data, the BloodHound database is also a great source of information useful beyond the BloodHound GUI.
+Once filled with data, the BloodHound database is also a great source of information useful beyond the BloodHound GUI.
 A lot of information you typically dump from LDAP is already available in BloodHound.
+`bhcli` makes this information accessible on the commandline.

-Retrieve lists of user names for further processing, grep in the description field, or even run custom Cypher queries, `bhcli` makes the information accessible on the commandline.
+Retrieve lists of user names for further processing, grep in the description field, or even run custom Cypher queries.

-You can also mark a bunch of objects as owned or perform an audit to search for interesting permissions.
+`bhcli` can also mark a bunch of objects as owned, import/export your custom queries and might perform an audit to search for interesting permissions.
 Check the help message below for all features.